Pride in London takes over capital’s iconic landmarks with virtual parade and messages of LGBT+ allyship

 Most years you will find me in the heart of Soho, London to celebrate Pride with my friends.
 The capital is taken over for a weekend, to show LGBT+ solidarity.
 While I love the parade and drinks in Soho with my friends.
 The sobering message is that hate crime has seen a rise and my friends just don’t feel safe.
 Whether facing discrimination in your profession or not feeling able to walk down the street holding hands.
 No-one should feel unsafe because of who they are and who they love.
 Love is love.

 28th June 1969 was the tipping point when members of the LGBT+ community at the Stonewall Inn rose up against their continued oppression by police and society, in what is now known as the Stonewall Uprising.
 It was 1st July 1972, when the first official UK Gay Pride Rally took place in London.

-Though its physical parade may be postponed this year due COVID-19.
-Pride in London – the UK’s largest Pride event – will still be taking over the capital on Saturday with a large-scale virtual parade and messages of LGBT+ solidarity.
+Though its physical parade may be postponed this year due to COVID-19.
+Pride in London – the UK’s largest Pride event– will still be taking over the capital on Saturday.
+With a large-scale virtual parade and messages of LGBT+ solidarity.

 Piccadilly Lights illuminated for Pride in London